Work/Life and Family Resources

 Subsidized backup child care is available through Care.com at a cost of $5.00 per hour for in-home care and $10.00 per day for in-center care.

 Backup child care providers or in-center care can assist when normal child care or school arrangements are disrupted by school closings, vacations, provider illness, or when a child is mildly ill.
 Backup care can also help cover child care needs at times when care is not normally available, for example, to allow students to attend MIT events, student government meetings or conferences, or to study for exams.

 Registration is required.
 Learn more and register online.

 MIT’s child care system, Technology Childcare Centers (TCC), includes five locations—four centers on campus and one near MIT Lincoln Laboratory in Lexington—that together accommodate a combined total of 388 infants, toddlers, and preschoolers.

 Each TCC child care center is a dynamic and nurturing multicultural environment where children participate in adventures that promote invention and discovery.
 TCC is managed by Bright Horizons Family Solutions in partnership with the MIT Work-Life Center.

 For more information and to apply, visit the TCC website.

 MIT is dedicated to meeting the needs of nursing mothers.
-The MIT Work-Life Center spearheads efforts to create lactation rooms across campus and has put together helpful breastfeeding tips and resources online.
+The MIT Work-Life Center spearheads efforts to create lactation rooms across campus (there are currently ~20 rooms) and has put together helpful breastfeeding tips and resources online.